JGarza189/neuroblastoma-2025/Output/README.md

 **File:**
 `simulation.graphs-RAW.pdf`

 This file includes raw output plots from the numerical simulations discussed in the manuscript.
-Each figure corresponds to different parameter sets or treatment scenarios explored in the study.
+The figures corresponds to different parameter sets and treatment scenarios explored in the study.